iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/create-a-project.md

 For each ML project in the monorepo, follow the
 [above process](#connect-to-a-git-repository-and-add-a-project) to connect to the Git repository.
-Then go to the project settings, and [specify the sub-directory] in which the desired ML project resides.
+On the additional settings page specify [specify the sub-directory] (or up to 10 comma-separated values) in which the desired ML project resides.

 This way, you will have multiple Iterative Studio projects for your single Git repository, with each project presenting values from a different sub-directory.